Quantum-coherent mixtures of causal relations: Supplementary Notes

-For any ${s,t,u}\in{1,2,3}$, this is zero for any probabilistic mixture, as can be seen by inserting Eq.~\ref{eq:probmixt} into Eq.~\ref{eq:W0}.
+For any ${s,t,u}\in{1,2,3}$, this is zero for any probabilistic mixture, as can be seen by inserting supplementary equation~\ref{eq:probmixt} into supplementary equation~\ref{eq:W0}.
 Therefore, if one can assume that $\rho_C=\frac{1}{2}\mathbb{1}$, then non-zero value of $\mathcal{C}_{CD}^0$ heralds a physical mixture.